yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

         }
     }

+### Prompting end-user and providing their response

-*Client App* supporting *Routing Instructions Response* identifies the response as such using its Content-Type, then prompts end-user for their input:
+*Client App* prompts end-user for their input:

-: *logo* is OPTIONAL and used to brand the interaction and represent the Authorization Server.
+: *logo* is OPTIONAL and used for branding purposes.
 : *userPrompt* MUST specify at least *options* or *inputs* and MAY specify both.
 : *options* specifies 1..n multiple-choice prompts.
 : *inputs* specifies free-form input.

-*Client App* provides end-user's input using *response* which specifies HTTP GET or POST urls.
+*Client App* provides end-user's input using *response*, which specifies HTTP GET or POST urls.
 If provided, *Client App* includes "id" as interaction identifier.

 Example *Client App* response following end-user multiple-choice: